Best Places To Visit In Thimphu Bhutan – Radio Tower Hill

 At the main courtyard, I noticed the wall of the lavender-bricked building that faced the courtyard had a door.
 This time it was not just a doorway but there was an actual door.

 Look at the intricate traditional Bhutanese art and decorations.
-It was so colourful.
+It was so colorful.
 I was sure each design has a meaning to it.
 Unfortunately there was no one around to explain to me.

 There were some pretty flowers at the entrance.
 I think I kind of know what is inside.
 Can you guess what it is?